Coaching Aging Athletes

 Perhaps most powerfully, Amiee Lyons underscores social connection as a major motivator for older athletes.
 Did you know that exercise in a social setting can be a powerful tool for helping older adults prevent or delay the onset of dementia—more so than exercise or socialization alone?
 The evidence is there—do your own research!
 Here are a few resources for you to start reading.

 · A 2018 study in The Lancet identified social isolation and physical inactivity as modifiable risk factors for dementia.
-Addressing both may prevent up to 35% of cases.
+Addressing both may prevent up to 35% of cases .

-· A 2020 review in Frontiers in Aging Neuroscience found that group exercise improved
+· A 2020 review in Frontiers in Aging Neuroscience found that group exercise improved cognitive function and mood in older adults significantly more than solitary exercise.

 Our demographic may be aging, but our community is stronger than ever.
 Mad Mare’s Active Adults sessions foster participants work in small teams, encourage one another, laugh through scaling options, and build a supportive environment that keeps everyone coming back.
-It also helps that our Active Adults absolutely LOVE Coach Vicki!
+It also helps that our Active Adults absolutely LOVE Coach Vicki !

 Ever wonder what taking an Active Adults Class might be like at Mad Mare CrossFit?
 We’ve summarized a typical class for you below.